The Four Pillars of the Edelstam Institute

 “Civil society … refers to a wide array of organizations: community groups, non-governmental organizations [NGOs], labour unions, indigenous groups, charitable organizations, faith-based organizations, professional associations, and foundations,” according to the World Bank.

 Today, the need for a massive mobilization of civil society in terms of development and education of human rights and democracy – a collaboration between different stakeholders, between the public and the civil society, as well as an established commercial and industrial life-, has become even greater.
-Hence the role of the civil society as a critical scrutinizer of the power is largely emphasized in the The Nordic Way®, as the capacity to conduct preventive diplomacy ultimately relies on the international ability to coordinate multilateral initiatives.
+Hence the role of the civil society as a critical scrutinizer of the power is largely emphasized in the Nordic legacy, as the capacity to conduct preventive diplomacy ultimately relies on the international ability to coordinate multilateral initiatives.